We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Types of free government debt relief programs

-The federal government has a hand in a surprising number of different loan types, and in doing so, it often sets up pathways for borrowers to get help if they’re struggling to repay the debt.
-Here are some of the different types of debt relief options it offers for various loans:
+The federal government has a hand in a surprising number of different loan types, and as a result, it often sets up pathways for borrowers to get help if they’re struggling to repay the debt.
+Here are some of the different types of debt relief options:

-State governments may have some additional programs you can qualify for, but they tend to focus on the same populations — homeowners, certain high-need professions, entrepreneurs, for example.
+State governments may have additional programs you can qualify for, but they tend to focus on the same populations — homeowners, certain high-need professions and entrepreneurs, for example.

 Unfortunately, outside of these options, the government doesn’t offer much support if you’re trying to get out of debt, especially if you have unsecured debts such as credit card debt or personal loans.

-Most government support in the form of need-based grants and new low-interest loans for specific uses, (like catching up on overdue home repairs or paying for higher education) rather than offering support for debt that you’ve already incurred elsewhere.
-Luckily, there are other options, which we’ll cover next.
+Most government support to individuals comes in the form of need-based grants and new low-interest loans for specific uses (like catching up on overdue home repairs or paying for higher education), rather than offering support for debt that you’ve already incurred elsewhere.

 Other ways to become debt free

 You’re not alone if you’re not eligible to have your loans forgiven by the government.
-The good news is that millions of people have gotten out of debt before using all kinds of different tactics, and you can, too.
+The good news is that millions of people have gotten out of debt before, and you can, too.
 Here are some of the ways you can do it:

 What’s the best way to become debt free?